jaejun-yoo/precision_recall/README.md

 # Improved Precision and Recall Metric for Assessing Generative Models

 This project is done as a part of the deep learning interview stage for NAVER Corp.
-It is mostly based on the [paper](https://arxiv.org/pdf/1904.06991.pdf) with the same name.
-The paper provides an improved precision and recall metric for General Adversarial Networks(GANs) using a binary function and k-nearest neighbors.
+It is based on the following [paper](https://arxiv.org/pdf/1904.06991.pdf) which provides an improved precision and recall metric to measure the performance of a General Adversarial Networks(GANs) using k-nearest neighbors.
 The interviewer asked to calculate the precision and recall metric defined in this paper by applying it to two sets of 10000 images from a dataset such as celebA or CIFAR-10, and then explain the precision and recall values alongside in-depth analysis.

 ## Calculation Process